 Related Press Releases

-The Outer Continental Shelf Lands Act requires BOEM to award renewable energy leases competitively, unless BOEM determines there is no competitive interest.
-So, on November 23, 2015, BOEM published a Call for Information and Nominations (Call) in the Federal Register for a 60-day public comment period to gauge the offshore wind industry's interest in acquiring commercial wind leases in four areas offshore South Carolina and to request comments regarding site conditions, resources and other uses within the Call areas.
+Nov.
+23, 2015: BOEM published a Call for Information and Nominations (Call) in the Federal Register for a 60-day public comment period to gauge the offshore wind industry's interest in acquiring commercial wind leases in four areas offshore South Carolina and to request comments regarding site conditions, resources and other uses within the Call areas.
 The comment period ended on January 25, 2016.
 Materials related to the Call are below.

 - The South Carolina Call for Information and Nominations (November 23, 2015)